klmcwhirter/upd-indicator/README.md

 - [ ] Phase 2 - add configuration for blinking rate and a "rule editor" so that the user can add their own rules based on what they care about.

+   The rules will have at least these properties (detailed design TBD):
+   - name
+   - icon
+   - enabled
+   - command to monitor
+   - expected response that means “updates available”
+   - comments to display with the output (might be reminder of the command to run, docs, etc.)

+   The user will have the ability to disable / enable any rule individually.
+And add their own rules.

+   There will also be a global “Do not disturb” button to disable / re-enable monitoring.

 ## Approach

 GNOME extensions are typically written with GJS - where GJS ironically stands for [JavaScript for GNOME](https://gjs.guide/).
 While other languages can be used, the Javascript bindings are most common.